 Why the UK is a Great Solo Travel Destination

-Lots of factors make the UK a good choice for solo travelers - especially women traveling on their own.
+Lots of factors make the UK a good choice for first time solo travelers - especially women traveling on their own.

 - It's easy - English is an almost universal language.
 Even visitors coming from outside the so-called English-speaking world usually have enough English to cope with signs and ask questions.
 And, because of films and television, English culture is relatively familiar around the world.

 - It's comparatively safe - No place in the world is absolutely, completely safe anymore.
 But as international destinations go, the UK is among the safest because of